DuyguA/DuyguA.github.io/DativGenitiv.md

 [Die Pizza von meinem Mann
 dem Elefanten von unserem Nachbarn (Elefants of our neighbor)?!!?
 ```
-Now we count "real" genitives.
+Now we count the "real" genitives.
 We pull the same stunt with **Matcher** with the corresponding POS tags.
 Here are some examples from the matched strings:
 ```
 eine Nachbau des antiken Kolosseums des Spaßfaktors den Besuch